bennofs/themplate/README.md

 - `??name??` will be substituted for the value of the configuration option `name`.
 If the configuration option doesn't exist, the pattern will evaluate to the empty string.

 There is one special configuration option, `project.name`.
-This will always be set to the current project's name.

-`??name??` patterns are checked prior to ``$$name$$`` patterns, so the following:
+This will always be set to the current project's name. `??name??` patterns are checked prior to ``$$name$$`` patterns, so the following:

 ```
 {{homepage:      http://github.com/??github.user??/$$project.name$$/}}
 ```

-won't throw an error if `github.user` is unset, even if `project.name` is unset.
+won't throw an error if `github.user` is unset, even if `project.name` was unset.

 You can find an example template at https://github.com/bennofs/dotfiles/tree/master/.themplate/.